Vickysomtee/loadbalancer/README.md

 weight 3 represents 30% of traffic sent to the server weight 2 represents 20% of traffic sent to the server

-Total weights sums up tp 10 which represent 100% of all traffic
+Total weights sums up to 10 which represent 100% of all traffic
 ```

 # Getting Started